-Distribution: A neotropical genus of about 15 species native to Brazil, Venezuela, Colombia and Peru; wet or periodically flooded lowland forests; below 1,500 m.
+Distribution: A neotropical genus of ~15 species, seven of which are scrambling lianas; native to Brazil, Venezuela, Colombia and the Guianas; wet or periodically flooded lowland forests; below 1,500 m.
 A few species widely cultivated and naturalized throughout the tropics because of their beautiful flowers.